ArchiveTeam/terroroftinytown/README.md

 The output directory will be created if it does not exists.
 Specify `--format urlteam` to export in old URLTeam format (no BEACON headers)

+A automatic script, to be run from cron, that drains the results, compress, and upload to Internet Archive is still being written.

 Test
 ----